 JEL classification: N10, N20, E42, E50, F30, F44

 We gratefully acknowledge financial support by the Fondation Banque de France, the Labex OSE - EUR grant ANR-17-EURE-0001, and the University of York.
 Earlier versions of this paper were presented at the (bi-)annual meetings of the AEA, the Economic History Society, the European Historical Economics Society, the CEPR economic history group and the Verein für Socialpolitik (Wirtschaftshistorischer Ausschuss); at seminars and conferences at the U.S. Federal Reserve Board and the Universities of Buckingham, Lund and Strasbourg.
 We are grateful to all participants for their spirited discussion and helpful comments, and in particular to Michael Bordo, Rui Esteves, Eric Hilt, Caroline Fohlin, Clemens Jobst, Lars Jonung, Francois Velde and Marc Weidenmier.
+We want to thank two anonymous referees and the editor for their advice, learn from their experience with particular countries, and for enabling us to refine our core argument.
 We owe a special thanks to the following people for sharing data or helping us collect, systematise and interpret data: Fabrice Reuzé, Patrice Denis and Frederik Grelard (Bank of France Archives), Juha Tarkka and Vappu Ikonen (Bank of Finland), Amélia Branco, Peter Lindert, Jonas Lundberg, Rita Martins de Sousa, Pedro Neves, Masato Shizume, and Antoine Terracol.

 Completely monetarized communities could not have stood the ruinous effects of abrupt changes in the price level necessitated by the maintenance of stable exchanges unless the shock was cushioned by the means of an independent central banking policy. [...]
 Absence of such a mechanism would have made it impossible for any advanced country to stay on gold without devastating effects as to its welfare, whether in terms of production, income, or employment.